pixelhandler/ember-data-extensions/README.md

 * [embedded-adapter.min.js](dist/embedded-adapter.min.js)

 _Note: `EmbeddedMixin`, `UnderscoredAdapterMixin` and `UnderscoredSerializer` are included in the build, along with an application initializer (name: `embeddedAdapter`).
-Embedding objects/arrays 1 level deep is supported.
 Thanks to Bradley Priest (and the Ember.js community) for the `ActiveModelAdapter`, which provides a large portion of support for embedded records in JSON payloads.
 The embedded-json-adapter and embedded-json-mixin are forks of the activemodel-adapter package._

 ### mixins